matthew-guerra/matthew-guerra.github.io/teaching.md

 ### Mentoring
 Graduate Mentor, Department of Sociology, University of Oregon
 - 2023-24 Jasmine Penate: Indigenous EJ, Human Rights, Cultural Resistance

+STEM Professional/Mentor, Letters to a Pre-Scientist Program, 2023 - Present Letters to a Pre-Scientist connects students to STEM professionals through snail mail to broaden students ’ awareness of what STEM professionals look like and do at work and inspire all students to explore a future in STEM.